oracle/graalpython/doc/IMPLEMENTATION_DETAILS.md

 ensure this, we set a boolean flag on `PFrame.Reference` to mark it as "escaped" when it is attached to an exception (or anything else), but not accessed, yet.
-Whenever a Python call returns and its `PFrame.Reference` was marked such, the "PyFrame" is also filled in.
+Whenever a Python call returns and its `PFrame.Reference` was marked such, the "PyFrame" is also filled in by copying from the VirtualFrame.
 This way, the stack is lazily forced to the heap as we return from functions.
 If we're lucky and it is never actually accessed *and* the calls are all inlined, those fill-in operations can be escape-analyzed away.

 To implement all this, we use the ExecutionContext.CallContext and ExecutionContext.CalleeContext classes.
 These also use profiling information to